DanilleH22/Which_tv_character_are_you/README.md

 * Throughout the process of creating the code, git add/commit/push was used.

 The site was deployed to Heroku.
 The steps to deploying to Heroku are:
-* Installed dependencies in requirements.txt
+* Installed dependencies in requirements.txt.
-* In Heroku home page click create new app
+* In Heroku home page click create new app.
-* I put a unique name for the project
+* I put a unique name for the project.
-* I have then added a build pack for Python, wbihc was Python and Node.js
+* I have then added a build pack for Python, wbihc was Python and Node.js.
 * In the deployment section, a Deployment method was selected which was GitHub.
 * The Github Repository was the connected, searching for the reposirtory name used on Github.
 * Next enable Manual Deploy and Automatic Deploy.

-The Deployed web application libnk can be found here: [Deployed Website](https://which-tv-character-are-you-86f095b68cfc.herokuapp.com/)
+The Deployed web application link can be found here: [Deployed Website](https://which-tv-character-are-you-86f095b68cfc.herokuapp.com/)